Milo175/UTMB-Analysis-Pommeret/README.md

 | 100K       |                      6 |                     52 |
 | 100M       |                      7 |                      4 |

+* In table 10 we find that Ludovic's pace in min/km is fastest in category '50K' races, followed by '20K' and '100K' races, and slowest in the longest '100M' category.
+* These results follow a logical pattern where the longer the distance of the race, the slower the average pace is due to energy preservation, increased fatigue and higher elevations.

  <br><br>
 9. **Ranking vs. Distance**: Explore whether ranking percentile tends to drop in longer races.